alpha14/dotfiles/README.md

 ```

 ### SSH keys
 If you have the keychain utility, you can set the SSH_KEYS variable containing a list of keys you want to autoload.
-Otherwise, every ssh key in ~/.ssh will loaded in the ssh-agent
+Otherwise, every ssh key in ~/.ssh will be loaded in the ssh-agent

 ### Todo
 Automate requirements installation